dee-y/ffplay-thumbnail/README.md

 - Done

 ## Using Visual Studio (2017)
-- Open ffmpeg-thumbnail.csproj with your favorite text editor and change the 2nd line where is ToolsVersion="3.5" to ToolsVersion="15.0" and save the changes
+- Open ffplay-thumbnail.csproj with your favorite text editor and change the 2nd line where is ToolsVersion="3.5" to ToolsVersion="15.0" and save the changes
 - Open the .sln project
 - Make your changes in Program.cs
 - Build